Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Lombiq.Vsix.Orchard/Readme.md

 - Dependency Injector: when a class is opened in the editor you can inject a dependency with this feature.
 Type the dependency name, hit Enter and it will be injected.
 Can be invoked from under the Tools menu as "Inject Dependency".
 - Orchard Error Log Watcher: watches the Orchard error log and if the log file exists and is not empty then notifies the user by making a button in the "Orchard Log Watcher" toolbar enabled.
 Clicking this button will open the error log using the default application.
 The feature can be turned off in the Options -> Orchard Log Watcher page.
 Turning the feature on and off also makes the related toolbar visible or hidden on the toolbar strip.

-## Templates

-Item templates can be found in "Add" &gt; "New Item" and in "Visual C#" &gt; "Orchard" categories.
-Project templates can be found in "Add" &gt; "New Project" and in "Visual C#" &gt; "Web" categories.

-- Content Part templates: IMPORTANT: Always select the project itself before you are planning to add one of this kind of templates.
-These templates are to help your content part development.
-Eg. Content Part with or without record, Content Part with a generated Content Type etc. Every necessary file is generated (ie. Drivers, Handlers, Migrations etc.).
-You can also specify properties right after setting the name of the template, so all of the necessary code will be also generated.
-NOTE: Placement.info won't be created. :-(
-- Empty Shape Template File: generates an empty cshtml file.
-- Dependency Template File: generates an interface inherited from IDependency and a class that implements this interface.
-Those will be in one single file and the file name will be the class' name.
-- Orchard 1.9 Module Template: scaffolds an Orchard 1.9 module into your solution.
-NOTE: make sure that the folder you selected is the Modules folder.
-- Orchard 1.10 Module Template: scaffolds an Orchard 1.10 module, see the description above.

 ## Source repositories